Malaika Griffin: Trial

 Griffin's trial began on February 27, 2006.
 During the trial, the jury read excerpts from her diary which describe her bigotry.
 One of her entries reads: "I am so sick of looking at white people!!
 I am so goddamn tired of them!!
 I wish I could kill those no good faggot, pedophilic, rapists, thieves & make it painful, (very)."
 Prosecutors also entered into evidence the weapons found in Griffin's apartment after she fled.
 Griffin decided to testify in her own defense at the trial.
-She claimed to be innocent of the offenses, and said her diary was about a play that she was writing.
+She claimed to have acted in perceived self-defense after Horsley threatened her and then reached into his truck for a weapon, and said her diary was about a play that she was writing.
 After a one-week-long trial and seven hours of jury deliberations, Griffin was convicted on all counts.
 Under Colorado law, a first-degree murder conviction results in an automatic sentence of life in prison without parole.

 Aftermath

 Griffin's case was profiled on the Oxygen Network program Snapped on February 3, 2008 and it was also profiled on Investigation Discovery's Deadly Women on October 12, 2012.
 On September 8, 2019, the case was also featured on HLN's Vengeance: Killer Neighbors.

 Griffin filed an appeal to the Colorado Court of Appeals in April 2009.
-She argued that her convictions should be overturned because her trial attorney was not licensed to practice law in Colorado, her notebook entries, self-defense instructions, and prosecutorial misconduct.
+She argued that her convictions should be overturned because her trial attorney was not licensed to practice law in Colorado, her notebook entries should not have been admitted as evidence, self-defense instructions to the jury were not given properly, and the prosecutor had used an impermissible argument in his closing statement.
 All of her claims were denied, and her convictions were all affirmed on April 16, 2009.